Drakkar-Software/OctoBot/docs/source/pages/Using-a-webhook-with-OctoBot.rst

 #.
 In OctoBot configuration, add the webhook service.
 #.
-To setting up you webhook through internet
+To set up you webhook through internet

-   * Option 1: If your octobot is not exposed to internet you have to enable ngrok and create an account on https://ngrok.com/ and enter your ngrok token into your webhook service configuration.
+   * Option 1: If your OctoBot is not exposed to the Internet you have to :
+    - enable ngrok
+    - create an account on https://ngrok.com/
+    - enter your ngrok token into your OctoBot's webhook service configuration.
-   * Option 2: If your octobot is exposed to internet you can disable ngrok and set the listening port and ip for the webhook
+   * Option 2: If your OctoBot is exposed to the Internet you can disable ngrok and set the listening port and ip for the webhook

 #.
 Activate a tentacle using a webhook service (like the trading view signals trading mode).
 #.
 Restart your OctoBot.